Doctor insights on:

 Whats The Difference Between Cellulitis And Mrsa

 The most common bacteria that cause cellulitis are beta-hemolytic streptococci (groups a, b, c, g, and f).
 A form of rather superficial cellulitis caused by strep is called erysipelas.
 However, MRSA cellulitis is on the rise. ...Read more

-Condition vs cause: Mrsa is a bacteria.
+Condition vs cause: Mrsa is a bacterium.
 Cellulitis is a visible inflammation (itis) of skin and soft tissues (red, hot, swollen and tender).
 It can be caused by many things including sunburn (radiation), trauma (sprained ankle) or poor vein circulation (stasis dermatitis).
 It need not be caused by bacteria.
 If you have repeated episodes, get to a wound care or vascular specialist, the diagnoses you have is wrong! ...Read more

-Yes: Mrsa is a resistant form of a common bacteria that lives on the skin.
+Yes: Mrsa is a resistant form of a common bacterium that lives on the skin.
 If you have a break/cut in skin you might get infection from mrsa.
-Cdiff is a different bacteria that might live in your colon.
+Cdiff is a different bacterium that might live in your colon.
 When you take antibiotics for another infection like cellulitis, you can kill off good bacteria in your colon that keeps cdiff in check and allow it more "housing space" to thrive and cause infection. ...Read more

 I had cellulitis almost 3weeks ago.
 They drained it then 5 days later it came back as MRSA.
 Now the wound is about a size of a button.
 GETTING Better?